jlehtimaki/aws-shield-controller/README.md

-# aws-shield-operator
+# aws-shield-controller
-Operator to enable AWS Shield on your NLB
+Controller to enable AWS Shield on your NLB